Mastering Option Trading: A Comprehensive Guide for Traders

 • Goal: Profit from a falling stock price.

-• Example: You buy a put option with a strike price of ₹50.
-If the stock drops to ₹40, you can sell it at ₹50, netting the difference minus the premium.
+• Example: Buy a put option with a $50 strike price.
+If the stock drops to ₹40, you can sell at $50 and profit, minus the premium.

 3. Covered Call

-• Goal: Generate income from an existing stock position.
+• Goal: Generate income from stocks you own.

-• Example: If you own 100 shares of a stock, you can sell a call option at a higher strike price.
-If the stock fails to hit the strike price, you retain the premium.
+• Example: Own 100 shares of a stock and sell a call option at a higher strike price.
+If the stock doesn’t hit the strike price, you keep the premium.

 4. Protective Put

-• Goal: Protect against losses on a stock you own.
+• Goal: Protect against potential losses on a stock you own.

-• Example: You own shares of a stock and buy a put option.
-If the stock price drops, the put option helps offset the losses.
+• Example: Own shares of a stock and buy a put option.
+If the stock price falls, the put offsets your losses.

 1. Straddle

-• Setup: Buy both a call and a put option at the same strike price and expiration.
+• Setup: Buy a call and a put option with the same strike price and expiration.

 2. Strangle

-• Goal: Profit from volatility with a more affordable setup than a straddle.
+• Goal: Capitalize on volatility at a lower cost than a straddle.

 • Setup: Buy a call with a higher strike price and a put with a lower strike price.